Occupational Therapy Accelerated Program at Messiah University

 - Community settings

-For more information on career planning for occupational therapy, visit the Messiah College Career and Professional Development Center.
+For more information on career planning for occupational therapy, visit the Messiah University Career and Professional Development Center.

 You will choose one of two bachelor’s degrees to complete the occupational therapy accelerated program.